Cyclone: Emergency preparation, planning and preparedness

 Every accommodation unit or donga and every transportable building on worksites and camps in cyclone sensitive regions should be adequately secured.

-During the Blue and Yellow Alert Cyclone Warning phase a safe and orderly evacuation of non essential personnel from the worksite or camp should be considered prior to high intensity cyclones passing in close proximity to the site.
+During the Yellow (advice) and Orange (watch and act) alert warning phase a safe and orderly evacuation of non-essential personnel from the worksite or camp should be considered prior to high intensity cyclones passing in close proximity to the site.

 Workers remaining on site during the cyclone should be moved to a designated appropriate shelter well in advance of the arrival of the cyclone to avoid being injured during the transfer to the shelter.